Skip to main content

 • gameplay

 The gameplay is a blend of choose-your-own-adventure and D&D RPG mechanics, appealing primarily to casual readers and light RPG players.
-While the mechanics are not explicitly defined and require some trial and error to understand, they create an interesting experience reminiscent of board RPGs.
-However, the reliance on chance and the lack of engaging, hands-on gameplay may deter action-oriented players.
+While the mechanics are not immediately clear and rely somewhat on chance, they create an interesting experience reminiscent of board RPGs.
+However, the gameplay may not satisfy those seeking more action-oriented or hands-on engagement.

 • “The story and mechanics work together nicely, the music's good, generally very enjoyable.”